 Elvis Presley’s first appearance on the Ed Sullivan Show had a profound effect on a 12-year-old Townes, who pled for a guitar.
 His father held off a few months until he heard a country song by Bobby Helms that he liked.
 The deal was that Townes could have a guitar if he learned to play “Fraulein,” which he did and kept the song in his repertoire through the years.
 Though the young Van Zandt’s earliest musical heroes were Elvis, Jerry Lee Lewis, Ricky Nelson, and the Everly Brothers, he soon became under the spell of Hank Williams and Lefty Frizzell, whom he heard on the radio when driving with his father to oilfields in West Texas.

-The family relocated again, in 1958, to Boulder, Colorado, but Townes was shipped off to military prep school in Minnesota, where he rebelled with folk singing and glue-sniffing.
+The family relocated again, in 1959, to Barrington, IL, but Townes was shipped off to military prep school in Minnesota, where he rebelled with folk singing and glue-sniffing.
 Still, with his superior intelligence, Van Zandt graduated near the top of his class.
 But college, at the University of Colorado, was a wash-out, as Townes started drinking as soon as he woke up.
 He also discovered a new songwriting hero in Bob Dylan and learned to play “One Too Many Mornings” and “In My Time of Dying.”

 According to A Deeper Blue: The Life and Music of Townes Van Zandt by Robert Earl Hardy, Van Zandt struggled at college by trying to balance what his family expected and what he wanted, which was to be a fulltime songwriter.
 A self-sufficient one.
 His family had given him a car, but he chose to hitchike across the country.
 When his family discovered that he had dropped out of college without telling them, they flew from Houston and just showed up at Townes’s apartment in Boulder, where they found him passed out after a night of hard-partying.
 They took Townes, who had just turned 20, back to Houston and had him admitted for psychiatric evaluation.